 Handwriting also promotes better fine motor skills and coordination.
 That means that it improves hand-eye coordination.
 Putting pen(cil) to paper encourages active engagement and deeper processing of information.
 It fosters creativity, critical thinking, and conceptual understanding.
 Incorporating handwriting into daily activities can provide valuable cognitive benefits and support optimal brain function.

-If you’re like me and you mostly take notes on a device, mix things up and choose one meeting per day to take handwritten notes.
+If you’re like me and you mostly take notes on a device, mix things up, and choose one meeting per day to take handwritten notes.
 Another excellent activity, with benefits beyond delaying brain aging, is journaling.
 Grab your favorite pen and notebook and write about your day.
-Or offload whatever else comes to mind in that moment.
+Or offload whatever else comes to mind at that moment.

 Adult Athletes Playbook